AmadeusITGroup/process-watcher/README.md

 is a Go program that regularly checks the statistics of processes and exports them to a Prometheus server.
-It cannot measure a specific process tree if there are multiple process trees matching your matchers, or measuring the memory envelope of a process tree, but is useful for getting statistics over a long time.
+It cannot measure a specific process tree if there are multiple process trees matching your matchers, or measuring the memory envelope of a process tree, and probably consumes more RAM than process-watcher, but is useful for getting statistics over a long time.

-https://github.com/astrofrog/psrecord is a Python program that can collect memory and CPU stats of a process tree identified by its top PID.
-It does not compute the envelope memory statistics, and has a larger overall footprint as it relies on CPython.
+https://github.com/astrofrog/psrecord is a program that can collect memory and CPU stats of a process tree identified by its top PID.
+It does not compute the envelope memory statistics, and has a larger overall footprint than process-watcher as it currently relies on CPython.
 However, it has features that process-tree does not have, such as the CPU stats.

 Building
 ========